10.7 Cybercrime

 But how did it all start?
 Watch the trailer below to begin that journey.

-It sounds extremely far-fetched, but the reality of it is it really isn’t.
+It sounds extremely far-fetched, but the reality is that it really isn’t.
 The Internet, for example, started out as a U.S. government communications project used to share sensitive information between research teams across great distances.
-It was easier to transmit data through phone lines and print them out on the other end than to mail them and risk exposure to being captured by an enemy state.
+It was easier to transmit data through phone lines and print them out on the other end than to mail them and risk exposure of being captured by an enemy state.
 What the U.S. government learned unexpectedly was that they could also intercept that same data from foreign governments without being detected (initially) and so the great Cyber Race began.

 And then came the cellphones, and personal computers, and the Worldwide Web.
 Suddenly, the government no longer had a monopoly on the digital frontier, but they could still listen in undetected.
 That is until lawmakers began passing legislation guaranteeing the privacy of digital information for American citizens.
-The first such law passed was in 1986 with the Electronic Communications Privacy Act.
+The first such law passed in 1986, the Electronic Communications Privacy Act.
 While it banned eavesdropping on personal spoken communications, it did not provide protections for email and other telephone communications.
 To learn more about the evolution of digital privacy laws, check out this website.

 The Evolution of Cybercrime

 As the Internet became more of a “thing” and people became more connected with each other through their digital personalities, the opportunities for crime also exponentially increased.
 As mentioned earlier, the crimes did not change, just the means by which they were committed.
 Robbery and theft no longer had to be face-to-face.
 They could be perpetrated simply by using a bit of code and a phone line connection to the Internet.
-Thieves didn’t have to physically be in the building to steal anything of value if they had the means to get passed the online security.
+Thieves didn’t have to physically be in the building to steal anything of value if they had the means to get past the online security.

 Cybercrimes also include bullying and harassing messages sent through social media and other digital platforms.
 They can also include cyberstalking, as well as many others.
-Some other common cybercrimes include:
+Some other common cybercrimes include

-• Ransomware – personal data is encrypted and unusable until a a payment is made to gain access
+• Ransomware – personal data is encrypted and unusable until a payment is made to gain access

 • Hacking – unauthorized use electronic equipment for the sole purpose of gaining access to restricted information